Multiple Team Setup

 5. Tag Protection

-This pattern uses semver tags prefixed with a v
+If using semver tags prefixed with a v

 - Use the GitHub web interface to view your repository settings (the “Settings” tab).